samkbe/samkbe/README.md

 ### Hi there 👋
-My name is Sam, and I am a front-end engineer.
+My name is Sam, and I am a software engineer.
 ### Currently Working On :
 Using React / Typescript / Ethers.js to build the UI for an NFT aggregator for artists.